rediacc/www/src/content/docs/en/cli/api-reference/ceph.md

 #### Details

-Creates a cluster configuration for distributed storage across multiple machines.
+Creates a cluster configuration for Ceph across multiple machines.
 Enables redundant storage with automatic replication and failover.

 #### Parameters